 City now accepting Grants in Aid applications

-HONOLULU – Mayor Rick Blangiardi today announced that qualified nonprofit organizations can now apply for grants available through the city’s Grants in Aid (GIA) program.
-GIA proposals must be submitted by 2 p.m. on November 22, 2022.
-Last year more than $9.2 million in GIA were awarded to 61 nonprofits across O‘ahu.
+Honolulu – Mayor Rick Blangiardi today announced that qualified nonprofit organizations can now apply for grants available through the city’s Grants in Aid (GIA) program.
+GIA proposals must be submitted by 2 p.m. on November 22, 2023.
+Last year more than $10.6 million in GIA were awarded to 67 nonprofits across O‘ahu.
 Please note this is the City’s annual Grants In Aid request for grant proposals, not the Non-Profit Relief Program that will be funded by the American Rescue Plan (ARPA).
-Applications for the Relief Program will forthcoming at a later date.

 The City Charter-mandated GIA fund administered by the Department of Community Services (DCS) was established by a voter initiative to serve economically and/or socially disadvantaged populations, or provide services for public benefit in the areas of arts, culture, economic development, or the environment.